Child Find

 Early Childhood Special Education

 External LinkMichigan Early Childhood Special Education (ECSE) services include special instruction and related services provided to young children, ages three through five, who qualify under the Individuals with Disabilities Act (IDEA, Part B, Section 619).
-Through its 56 intermediate school districts (ISDs) Michigan's ECSE program ensures the provision of a Free and Appropriate Public Education (FAPE) to all eligible children at no cost to their families, and in the Least Restrictive Environment (LRE).
-LRE means that young children with disabilities should receive services in typical community-based early childhood settings and programs whenever possible, and only go to more restrictive or specialized settings when their individual needs require it.
+The ECSE program ensures the provision of a Free and Appropriate Public Education (FAPE) to all eligible children at no cost to their families, and in the Least Restrictive Environment (LRE).
+LRE means that young children with disabilities receive services in typical community-based early childhood settings and programs whenever possible, and only go to more restrictive or specialized settings when their individual needs require it.

-For more resources on Child Find for Preschool Aged Children, go to External LinkBuild Up Michigan
+For more resources on Child Find for Preschool Aged Children, go to Help Me Grow.

 If you have questions about special education, contact the Michigan Department of Education, Office of Special Education information line at 888-320-8384.